chaos-mesh/rfcs/text/2020-09-08-easily-send-http-request-on-workflow-task.md

 And about the `-L` and http `301`/`302`, I think only keep the last response is the right way.

+Another thing is the `stdout` context variable is not only contains `stdout`, but also `stderr`.
+It might bring confusing for users.
+But kubernetes does not provide a way to split `stdout` and `stderr` from the `log` subresource from `Pod`, we have no idea expected implement collector for each container runtime.
+It will not break anything yet, but it does bring a little mess.
+Maybe we need a rename, from `stdout` to `log`.

 ## Alternatives

 ### Alternative solution 1: New type of WorkflowNode/Template for sending HTTP request